 New York debt collection requires street smart, a proactive game plan and the assistance, often, a debt collection lawyer in New York.
 The following is the NY basic debt collection legal jargon that you should know.

 A creditor is a person or entity to whom money is owed.
 Normally, a creditor gives something of value to a borrower (money or services) in exchange for a promise that the borrower will pay them back.
 In most cases, repayment is accompanied by an additional payment of interest.
 Examples of creditors include credit card companies, banks, or any other person or company that lends money.
-However, other businesses, such as medical professionals can be considered creditors when they provided valuable services in exchange for a promise to pay.
+However, other businesses, such as medical professionals, lawyers and accountants are creditors when they provide services in exchange for a promise to pay.

 If you have a debt in New York that is unpaid, the best way to address it is to turn it over to a collection agency, who will attempt to collect what is owed.
 New York creditors may also sell your debt to another company.
 In New York, buying and selling of debts is legal.
 There are companies in New York that specialize in buying and collecting on old debts.
 These companies stand in place of the original New York creditor and must report debts accurately and treat borrowers fairly.